MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/microsoft-365-whats-next.md

   - MET150
   - MOE150
   - FRP150
-description: "What's coming soon for the Microsoft 365 admin center."
+description: "Find out what we're working on next for the Microsoft 365 admin center."
 ROBOTS: NOINDEX
 ---